Canadian-Wildlife-Federation/abfishpass/README.md

 * fish survey and stocking information

 Segments are classified as:
-* ACCESSIBILE - when all gradients downstream are less than maximum amount and there are no barriers downstream OR there is fish stocking or fish survey points upstream (for the given species)
+* ACCESSIBLE - when all gradients downstream are less than maximum amount and there are no barriers downstream OR there is fish stocking or fish survey points upstream (for the given species)
-* POTENTIAL ACCESSIBLE - when all gradients downstream are less than the maximum amount but there is a barrier downstream
+* POTENTIALLY ACCESSIBLE - when all gradients downstream are less than the maximum amount but there is a barrier downstream
 * NOT ACCESSIBLE - when any downstream gradient is greater than the maximum value

 Barriers include: